 Salmon-imitating swimbaits are often the lure of choice, and wacky-rigged stickbaits are great when the bass are being a little pickier.

 New Bullards Bar Reservoir also has several waterfalls that feed the lake, and fishing near these falls is often a reliable pattern for spotted bass.
 Bridger Falls and Indian Falls are both worth a few casts on any given day.

 Lake Berryessa has a bit of an “always a bridesmaid, never a bride” reputation.

 Though a consistently reliable fishery, it never seems to gain the status of California’s top-tier bass lakes.
 It’s always the Shastas, Castaics and Clear Lakes of the world that seem to get all the glory.

 Those who fish Berryessa regularly are probably just fine with that, because this is, without a doubt, one of the best all-around bass fishing lakes on the West Coast, especially if your quarry is big spotted bass.

 A massive reservoir with more than 160 miles of shoreline, Lake Berryessa is chock-full of quality bass forage.
 Threadfin shad, bluegill, yearling trout and crawfish all play a role in spotted bass’ diet here.

-Landlocked seem to be less crucial than elsewhere, perhaps because the salmon seem to be larger (some are Chinooks) and less numerous than in other major spot lakes.
+Landlocked salmon seem to be less crucial on the menu than elsewhere, perhaps because the salmon seem to be larger (some are Chinooks) and less numerous than in other major spot lakes.